questmaster/kis-ssl-upload/README.md

 * Can be used in bulk: Add 1-n domains in the config file

 ## Usage
+* Make sure packages in `requirements.txt` are available
 * Edit `config.json.example` and remove `.example` suffix
 * Make sure certificate & domain key are stored in path(s) as specified
 * Run `python kis-ssl-upload.py`